Lab 1 overview

 • return:

 • coefs = a vector of the regression coefficients (slope terms) for all predictor variables.
 This should be a vector with one element (slope term) for each predictor variable.
 The number of elements in your vector should be one fewer than the number of columns in your dataset.
+If possible, try to make this a named vector- with the name of each predictor variable associated with its respective coefficient.

 Include your function in your submitted r script!